 The TSC-TPF program represents a forum with a vested interest in bolstering the concept and understanding of "culture" in traffic safety while supporting the "Toward Zero Deaths (TZD)" safety initiative.
-TSC-TPF was established by a group of U.S. states led by the Montana Department of Transportation (MDT) through the mechanism of a U.S. Department of Transportation pooled fund program in partnership with the Center for Health and Safety Culture (CHSC) at the Western Transportation Institute (WTI) at Montana State University.
+TSC-TPF was established by a group of U.S. states (Member agencies) led by the Montana Department of Transportation (MDT) through the mechanism of a U.S. Department of Transportation pooled fund program in partnership with the Center for Health and Safety Culture (CHSC) at Montana State University.
 The intent of the TSC-TPF is to use the pooled fund to jointly-sponsor the development of approaches and strategies to improve traffic safety culture.
-MDT is the lead state for the TSC-TPF, and WTI is providing management support and serves as the principal research entity.
+MDT is the lead state for the TSC-TPF, and the CHSC is providing management support and serves as the principal research entity.